bedwardssmith/Credit_Risk_Analysis/README.md

 <h3>Ensemble Learners Techniques</h3>
 <p>Ensemble learner techniques combine multiple models to help improve the accuracy and robustness, as well as decrease variance of the model, all of which increase the overall performance of a model.
 Where an ensemble learner technique is used the final prediction is based on the accumulated predictions from each algorithm.<p>
 <h4>Balance Random Forest Classifier</h4>
 <p>A random forest algorithm samples the data and builds several smaller, simpler decision trees.
 These simpler decision trees are built from a random subset of features and due to this fact are considered weak learners as these decision trees are based on only a small portion of the data.
 However, these small decision trees can be combined to create a strong learner as all of the weak learners are trained on different pieces of the data.
 An additional benefit of the balanced random forest classifier is the ability to rank the importance of features which allows us to see which features have the most impact on a decision.
-This ranking can then be used to drop features which will improve the performance of the model.</p>
+This ranking can then be used to drop features which will improve the performance of the model.
+The results using this model are provided below:</p>
 <ul>
 <li>Balanced Accuracy Score = 78.85%</li>
 <li>High Risk Precision = .03</li>